 - Consider adding a hot water timer on your hot water cylinder.
 With a timer, your hot water cylinder will run when you need it most, helping you save money and power.

 If you are more aware of these things, you are sure to find other areas where you can save too.

 So how much are you likely to save?
 A good start is to try our online solar calculator for a quick estimate of what you can realistically save annually.
-There are a range of products to choose from so booking one of mobile home solar power consultants to give you a free onsite assessment - as well as explain the best solar options for your property.
+There are a range of products to choose from so booking one of mobile home solar power consultants to give you a free onsite consultation and quote - as well as explain the best solar options for your property.

 Go solar for as little as $4.50 a day, check out our latest deal and start saving for the future!